-The end of October, around the time of Samhain and Halloween, is the most magical and powerful time to bless and cleanse your house.
+Around Samhain and Halloween is the most magical and powerful time to bless and cleanse your house.
 So, if you haven’t performed a house cleansing and blessing ceremony, now is the time to do it!
-If you’ve stumbled upon this blog during another month, don’t worry, you can still perform a purposeful house blessing and cleansing anytime of the year, just be sure to perform another one at the end of October for Samhain.
+If you’ve stumbled upon this blog during another month, don’t worry, you can still perform a purposeful house blessing and cleansing any time of the year.
+Just be sure to perform another one at the end of October for Samhain.

 Why Cleanse & Bless for Samhain?

-October 31st and November 1st, this year, ushers in the pagan celebration of Samhain pronounced Sow-in.
-Many believe that Samhain is the true birthplace of Halloween.
-Modern day Halloween has taken a bit of a different turn with its kitschy decor.
+October 31st and November 1st, this year, ushers in the pagan celebration of Samhain pronounced Sow-win.
+Samhain is the birthplace of Halloween.
+Modern-day Halloween has taken a bit of a different turn with its kitschy decor.
 Samhain is still celebrated by many and is considered by most to be a more solemn time and reflective time, perfect for divination, cleansing, and blessing.

 How to Perform a House Blessing & Cleansing